saucelabs/sauce-docs/docs/test-fairy/sdk/ios/hiding-webview.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-TestFairy enables developers to hide specific HTML elements from a recorded video in any `UIWebView` or `WKWebView` within their application.
+TestFairy enables developers to hide specific HTML elements from a recorded video in any `UIWebView` or `WKWebView` in their application.
 As the developer, you may hide one or more elements from the video for security and privacy reasons.

-For example, you should prevent all information related to credit card data from appearing in the session.
+For example, you may prevent all information related to credit card data from appearing in the session.

 ## Syntax